bvraghav/elevator-pitch-d016y/README.md

 This project uses the STL as is, and composes them using tuples.
 Novel/ adhoc structures were not required.
-The semantics may be a little strange to see first time.
-E.g., A signal is defined as
+A signal queue is defined as follows.

 ```c++
 // Signal -------------------------------------------